byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 Manually send your complete signer configuration to all other signers as messages of type `signer config`.
 After receiving your message they will be able to replace their signer configuration by yours with a `mms next` command.
 There will be a security prompt before that happens.

-Each signer will get their label overwritten with the label you entered for them, but their own Bitmessage address and Monero address will be preserved.
+Each signer will get their label overwritten with the label you entered for them, but their own Bitmessage address and ByteRub address will be preserved.

 This command and its capability to "broadcast" a particular signer configuration can serve as a building block for something like a "semi-auto-config".
 See also chapter *Sending Signer Configuration*.
 Sending out a complete signer configuration is also part of fully-automatic config, although without needing a separate `mms send_signer_config` command.